Titan Plus Core Mattress Review (2025)

 Layers

-The Titan Plus features a polyester cover that’s quilted with 1” of gel memory foam.
+The Titan Plus Core features a polyester cover that’s quilted with 1” of gel memory foam.
 The gel infusion helps with cooling, while the high-density memory foam adds a touch of comfort right off the bat without risk of sagging.
-You can also choose to add an optional GlacioTex cooling cover, which makes the mattress feel cool to the touch.
+You can also choose to add an optional GlacioTex cooling cover for an extra $150, which makes the mattress feel cool to the touch.

-The primary comfort layer on the Brooklyn Bedding Titan Plus is made from 2” of patented TitanFlex foam, which offers a bit of contouring and pressure relief.
+The top layer on the Brooklyn Bedding Titan Plus Core is made from 2” of patented TitanFlex foam.
+This comfort layer offers a bit of contouring and pressure relief.

-The Titan Plus’ support layer is made from 8” of TitanCore coils, industrial coils that should make this a long-lasting mattress that won’t sag.
-Underneath the coils, there’s a base made from .25” of high-density foam, which adds overall structure and support.
+The Titan Plus Core’s support layer is made from 8” of TitanCore coils, industrial coils that should make this a long-lasting mattress that won’t sag.
+Underneath the coils, there’s a base made from 1” of high-density polyfoam, which adds overall structure and support.

-How to Try and Buy the Titan Plus Mattress
+How To Try and Buy The Titan Plus Core Mattress

 Brooklyn Bedding partners with a number of showrooms where you can try out your mattress in person.
-However, it’s probably easiest to go through its website and order the mattress online.
+However, it’s probably easiest to order the mattress on its website.
 You can make full use of the 120-night sleep trial to get a feel for the mattress and whether it’ll work for you.
 Just note it’ll cost you $99 to return a mattress, but so long as you’re within the trial period, you’ll get a full refund.
 After that, the mattress is backed by a limited lifetime warranty.

-Considering the Brooklyn Bedding Titan Plus?
-We’ve put together the most up-to-date information about the Titan Plus’ size options and pricing.
+Considering the Brooklyn Bedding Titan Plus Core?
+We’ve put together the most up-to-date information about the Titan Plus Core’s size options and pricing.

 Note: These prices reflect the mattress without the optional cooling cover.